 The result is black foliage and very dark fruits.
 The peppers ripen from a rich, almost black color through to a deep red when fully ripe.
 The berry-like fruits are edible, but again, don’t taste too great.

-The Black Pearl plant doesn’t grow to be too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
+The Black Pearl plant doesn’t grow too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
 The fruits also produce in bunches, making for a breathtaking look when the plants are in full fruiting mode!

 The flowers are a deep purple color that looks incredible against the dark foliage.
 This plant would work beautifully alongside a flower garden, offering great dark hues to offset the bright colors of your blooms.